divyansh3690/Hospital_management_app/README.md

 ## Working of the Application:
 This is a backend of hospital management system.
-This project works like the real world hospital management system where once the patient is admited,their details are filled by the admin.Once a doctor is assigned to the patient we can also see patient details along wiht the doctor assigned.
+This project works like the real world hospital management system where once the patient is admited,their details are filled by the admin.Once a doctor is assigned to the patient we can also see patient details along wiht the doctor assigned.Patients and Doctors have a many to mant relationship which helps us assign different patients to a single doctor and vice versa.\
+\
 Sidenote- Admin authentication is done by OAuth 2.0 .